-The Center provides services in support of inpatient and outpatient research studies involving any disease area or age group, from neonates to older adults.
-Occupying the first floor of the north wing in the new Clinical and Translational Research Building (CTRB), the UF CRC has a significantly expanded outpatient research facility with 14 exam rooms, 2 procedure rooms and 8 infusion bays plus reception, consenting, phlebotomy, sample processing and lab areas.
+The UF Clinical Research Center provides services in support of inpatient and outpatient research studies involving any disease area or age group, from neonates to older adults.
+Occupying the first floor of the north wing in the Clinical and Translational Research Building (CTRB), the UF CRC has a significantly expanded outpatient research facility with 14 exam rooms, two procedure rooms and eight infusion bays plus reception, consenting, phlebotomy, sample processing and lab areas.

 The Department of Epidemiology and Health Policy Research houses the RDCC, which serves as a core research facility, providing scientific services related to clinical database design and management.
-The RDCC offers the following services: 1.) secure, high availability, web-based research data collection, 2.) data collection, storage, and analysis, 3.) review of scientific protocols to develop appropriate data management strategies, 4.) form design for web-based and other data capture, 5.) database design, 6.) quality management and testing of data, 7.) medical coding, 8.) data entry and cleaning, 9.)
-SQL queries, and 10.) hosting web applications.
+The RDCC offers the following services: 1) secure, high availability, web-based research data collection, 2) data collection, storage, and analysis, 3) review scientific protocols to develop appropriate data management strategies, 4) form design for web-based and other data capture, 5) database design, 6) quality management and testing of data, 7) medical coding, 8) data entry and cleaning, 9) SQL queries and 10) hosting web applications.

 In addition to housing the RDCC, the Department of Epidemiology and Health Policy Research also houses the Division of Biostatistics, which owns a network of more than 70 UNIX workstations that operate a rich library of software.
 Faculty here have broad expertise in methodological research, including: clinical trials and epidemiology, study design, survey methodology, decision theory, generalized linear models, longitudinal data analysis, survival analysis, structural equation models, and diagnostic testing.
 The Division of Biostatistics provides statistical support for sponsored research in genetics, aging, cancer, imaging, cardiovascular disease, dentistry, nursing, health services research, human development and pharmaceutical research.
 It is also home to the Research and Biostatistics Consulting Lab, a fee-based consulting service related to optimal development of research design, measurement and analytic strategies; statistical analyses and methodological/statistical review of manuscripts.